elena/python-wiki-replica/README.md

 * Work on broken links (can: remove, annotate, ??), maybe pre-commit hook
 * Backfill revision history for active pages
+* To reach out to the owners of the moin instance and get their advice.
+Contact has already been made via discord and mailing list, but this project is well on track to be mature, with the hardest parts of the work done.
+For disclosure, I'm now feeling quite nervous about this, but yolo and also it'd be a shame to see this effort go to waste.

+Ideally this version of the python wiki can be accepted at least informally and "real" work can be started to build upon it, there's still tons to do.
+I for one and now busting to update the details on my main UG.

+I will be pursuing this follow-up during w/c 2025-02-17

 ---